FACTBOX-Festive cheer falls flat for some British retailers

 DUNELM The homewares retailer forecast a near 20% jump in earnings for the first half of its fiscal year, as it avoided discounting during the key holiday season.

-The pub and restaurant operator reported strong sales for the festive season on Jan.
-9, as more diners opted for its pricier healthy menu options.
-CITY PUB GROUP

-City Pub Group Plc on Jan.
-13 forecast full-year adjusted core earnings slightly below consensus citing holiday period sales hurt by political uncertainty ahead of the British election in December and a lacklustre Rugby World Cup.
-GENERAL:
+The pub's operator on Jan.
+13 forecast full-year adjusted core earnings slightly below consensus citing holiday period sales hurt by political uncertainty ahead of the British election in December and a lackluster Rugby World Cup.
+MITCHELLS & BUTLERS

 CARD FACTORY The greeting card retailer on Jan.
 9 said it expected lower annual earnings as last month's general election and weak consumer confidence hurt its Christmas performance.